PX4/PX4-Devguide/starting-building.md

 the Bebop and the joystick should be recognized.
 Follow the instructions to calibrate the sensors and setup your joystick device.

-Currently, the offsets of the magnetometer computed by the sensor calibration are not accurate enough.
-This leads to drifts in the yaw estimation, especially in east/west direction.
-To fix this issue for now, point the airframe to the eastern compass point, read the magnetometer outputs of the X- and Y-axis and adjust the offsets accordingly by hand.

 ### QuRT / Snapdragon based boards

 #### Build it